Back to Blog Posts

 • Specific posts (formerly “tweets”) set as private, direct messages and deleted posts

-Per the company’s FAQ on legal requests
+Per X’s FAQ on legal requests

 “Obtaining non-public information, such as an email address used to sign up for an account or IP login information, requires a valid legal process like a subpoena, court order, or other local legal process, depending on the country that issues the request.